openshift/installer/Documentation/install/azure/azure-terraform.md

 Reference the absolute path of the **_public_** component of the SSH key in `tectonic_azure_ssh_key`.

 Without this, terraform is not able to SSH copy the assets and start bootkube.
-Also make sure that the SSH known_hosts file doesn't have old records of the API DNS name (fingerprints will not match).
+Also ensure the SSH known_hosts file doesn't have old records for the API DNS name, because key fingerprints will not match.

 ## Getting Started

 ### Download and extract Tectonic Installer

-Open a new terminal, and run the following commands to download and extract Tectonic Installer.
+Open a new terminal and run the following commands to download and extract Tectonic Installer:

 ```bash
 $ curl -O https://releases.tectonic.com/tectonic-1.7.1-tectonic.1.tar.gz # download